 5. Choose Seasonal Produce

 Commonly, cheap produce means you can eat healthy but still not overstretch your budget.
-Timing seasons is among the top ways to eat healthy while spending less and sticking to your budget.
+Timing seasons are among the top ways to eat healthy while spending less and sticking to your budget.

 6. Write a List Before Heading to the Store

-Have you ever noticed you tend to impulse buy when you don’t have a list of items written down?
+Have you ever noticed you tend to impulse buy when you don’t have a grocery list app full of items written down?
 While learning to eat healthy, always head to the store with a grocery list at hand that goes along with your budget.

 Get this free printable grocery list along with ideas on how to stick to a weekly $42 grocery budget!